 FGM is carried out for various cultural, religious and social reasons within families and communities in the mistaken belief that it'll benefit the girl in some way (for example, as a preparation for marriage or to preserve her virginity).

 But there are no acceptable reasons that justify FGM.
-It's a harmful practice that's not required by any religion and there are no religious texts that say it should be done.
+It's a harmful practice that has no health benefits.

 FGM usually happens to girls whose mothers, grandmothers or extended female family members have had FGM themselves, or if their father comes from a community where it's carried out.